wrightben/math/Statistics - General/monty-hall/Readme.md

 The statistics is persuasively shared in the perception of equity.
 Think of the game show as another person.
 If you, as the contestant, choose a door, the other person now has two doors.
 It should be immediately obvious that the other person has a better chance of winning whatever prize may be behind the doors.

 The other person, with two doors, always has at least one door without a prize, and removing it reduces his doors from two to one.
 However, when a door without a prize is removed, the perception of inferior equity is **incorrectly** equalized.

-Removing a door without a prize does not reduce the likelihood that the other person's remaining door has a prize behind it.
-So the perception of equity changes, but the likelihood created by the initial choice is unchanged.
+However, the likelihood created by the initial choice is unchanged.
+It's as if the other player still has two doors.

-Then the second choice: pick either your door or the other person's door.
+Then the second choice: pick either your door or the other person's remaining door.

 ### Choices